Should I Hire a Marketing Manager or Outsource to an Agency?

 So there you have it, the cases for and against hiring a Marketing Manager and outsourcing to a Marketing Agency.
 There are multiple quantitative factors to consider before deciding which route to take and I didn’t even touch on the qualitative factors that will impact your bottom line.
 Maybe I will in the next post, maybe not.
 Remember that marketing should always be a positive ROI in any given year.
 If you’re not achieving that, perhaps it’s time to rethink your strategy.

 And here comes the plug….. (couldn’t help myself)

-If you’re unsure about how an agency like ours can add value, you can get in touch with us at email@example.com or fill out the enquiry form.
-Our premium brand management services start at $2,750/month, or roughly half the cost of a graduate Marketing Coordinator, and we don’t take on clients unless we strongly believe we can deliver a positive ROI within 3 months.
+If you’re unsure about how an agency like ours can add value, you can get in touch with us at firstname.lastname@example.org or fill out the enquiry form.
+We don’t take on clients unless we strongly believe we can deliver a positive ROI within 3 months.